 Built on a car-based platform shared with the Dodge Caliber, the Compass is one of two front-wheel-drive models from Jeep — the other being the compact Patriot.
 Both cars are examples of why so-called crossover vehicles are supplanting traditional truck-based SUVs.
 Trim levels include the Sport and better-equipped Limited.

-Jeep's compact, car-based Compass lacks the offroad chops its larger siblings boast, but it can tread lightly off the beaten path thanks to optional all-wheel drive.
+Jeep's compact, car-based Compass lacks the off-road chops its larger siblings boast, but it can tread lightly off the beaten path thanks to optional four-wheel drive.
 Compass competitors include the Honda Element and Ford Escape.

-The Compass looks like the child of the previous-generation Liberty and the current Grand Cherokee.
+The Compass looks like the child of an older Liberty model and the current Grand Cherokee.
 The doors have matching moldings that dress up a deliberate accent groove.
-All models have black mirrors and door handles, not body-colored.
+Body-colored door handles are available, in addition to standard black handles.

 - Standard fog lamps